Top 10 John Deacon Queen Songs

 #8 – Back Chat

 “Back Chat” was a song that had John Deacon handle the lead guitar from the start to its end.
-Among the fans who know a thing or two about Queen, it wasn’t uncommon for the bandmates to engage in heated arguments with each other.
-Written by Deacon, “Back Chat” was a song that was heavily influenced by soul music.
-This was Deacon’s specialty and he had a certain vision in mind for the song he felt fellow guitarist, Brian May, wouldn’t be able to handle properly.
+Among the fans who know a thing or two about Queen, it wasn’t uncommon for the bandmates to engage in heated arguments.
+Deacon wrote “Back Chat,” a song heavily influenced by soul music.
+This was Deacon’s specialty, and he had a specific vision for the song he felt fellow guitarist Brian May couldn’t handle properly.
 This didn’t sit well with May as he’s always been Queen’s lead guitarist since the beginning.
 The only exception came when he was hospitalized for hepatitis in 1974.
-It was during that time Deacon stepped up while Queen recorded Sheer Heart Attack.
+During that time, Deacon stepped up while Queen recorded Sheer Heart Attack.

-While “Back Pages” and its 1982 Hot Space album weren’t commercially successful at first, this was a song that revealed a bit more about Deacon as a person and as a musician.
+While “Back Pages” and its 1982 Hot Space album weren’t commercially successful at first, this song revealed a bit more about Deacon as a person and musician.
 Although “Back Chat” may not have been a big seller as a single at the time, it did peak as high as number forty on the UK Singles Chart.
-It was also a number eighteen hit in South Africa and a number nineteen hit in Ireland.
+It was also a number eighteen hit in South Africa and nineteen in Ireland.
 Over time, “Back Chat” grew in popularity as a funky tune that worked its way to the dance floor.

 #7 – Need Your Loving Tonight

 From The Game, “Need Your Loving Tonight” was one of two songs John Deacon wrote for the album in 1980.
 This came from the viewpoint of a heartbroken man who saw the end of his romantic relationship as a mutual decision.
 This song of loss was performed by Queen’s lead vocalist, Freddie Mercury, as someone who was partially in denial.
 What made “Need Your Loving Tonight” so special was the hint of 1960s nostalgia.
 This would have been the kind of song the likes of John Lennon or Paul McCartney could have written as songwriters.
-What this song did was highlight the talent of Deacon, as well as the romantic in him that always came through in each song he wrote while he was with Queen.
+This song highlights Deacon’s talent and the romantic in him that always came through in each song he wrote while he was with Queen.

 #6 – One Year of Love